dfki-ric-underactuated-lab/double_pendulum/docs/text/motors.tmotors.rst

 Mini-Cheetah Motor, is implemented on the motor controller board.
 The control block diagram of this closed loop controller is shown below.
-It can bee seen that the control method is flexible, as pure position, speed, feedforward torque control or any combination of those is possible.
+It can bee seen that the control method is flexible, as pure position, speed, feed forward torque control or any combination of those is possible.

 .. image:: ../../hardware/images/motor_ak80-6_pdcontroller.png